yasse-ofc/yasse-crawlers/README.md

 ---

-An webpage which searches through the most popular manga readers in Brazil to find the most updated one for a specific manga.
+An webapp which searches through the most popular manga readers in Brazil to find the most updated one for a specific manga.

 Made by [Eduardo Henrique](https://github.com/ed-henrique) (BACKEND) and [Rosialdo Vidinho](https://github.com/Rosialdo) (FRONTEND).